Apple Books payments

 Before payment can be sent to your bank, your account must meet the minimum payment threshold.

-If your bank territory and bank account currency is listed in the table below, you must exceed the minimum payment threshold listed.
+If your bank territory and bank account currency is listed in the minimum payment threshold section of the iTunes Connect Payments and Financial Reports Guide, you must exceed the minimum payment threshold listed.
 All other bank territories and bank account currencies must exceed a minimum payment threshold of US$40.

 Payment dates and methods

 The payment date is the date the payment leaves Apple’s bank.
 Your bank may or may not credit those funds to you on the same day.
 We present the payment date in Payments and Financial Reports.
 For past payments, we display the value as “Paid.”
 For any scheduled future payments, we display the date as the “Expected Payment Date.”

 Where possible, payments are made by Electronic Funds Transfer.
 Apple’s bank will consolidate payments for different financial reports when possible, generally resulting in a single payment for all earnings each month the requirements for being paid have been met.